Ekitji/siem/openssl/readme.md

+# What each file contains
+## OpenSSL_Binaries.md
+File names, File versions, SHA1 hashes, OPENSSLDIR, ENGINESDIR AND MODULESDIR of many OpenSSL DLLs

+## knownvulnerablepaths.md
+Shows common vulnerable paths in OPENSSLDIR AND short about ENGINESDIR and MODULESDIR

+## libeay32_test_dll.cpp
+Code for a test.dll you can point openssl.cnf to load.
+Pre-compiled is also uploaded here.

+## openssl.cnf
+Used with libeay32.dll pointing to /usr/local/ssl which is translated in windows to c:\usr\local\ssl openssl.cnf in c:\usr\local\ssl
+> Probably need adjustment to work with newer versions of OpenSSL.

+## openssldir_check.cpp
+Code for openssldir_check binary that checks OPENSSLDIR and ENGINESDIR use Script to cover MODULESDIR also.

+## openssldir_check_x64.exe
+Pre-compiled 64-bit binary to use against OpenSSL DLL to fetch OPENSSLDIR and ENGINESDIR

+## openssldir_check_x86.exe
+Pre-compiled 32-bit binary to use against OpenSSL DLL to fetch OPENSSLDIR and ENGINESDIR

+## test.dll
+pre-compiled test.dll to use with libeay32.dll.
+Code from libeay32_test_dll.cpp.

+> Execution chain will be, process --> libeay32.dll --> openssl.cnf --> test.dll

 # Pre-compiled opendirssl_checker files AND Powershell script
 ### Updated Opendirssl_checker for better compatibility with newer OpenSSL versions.
 #### Original project